EPE-GOV-BR/epe4md/cran-comments.md

 ❯ checking examples ...
 [16s] NOTE
-  Examples with CPU (user + system) or elapsed time > 5s epe4md_calcula 3.25   0.47    7.64
+  Examples with CPU (user + system) or elapsed time > 5s epe4md_calcula 3.25   0.47    7.49
                  user system elapsed

-  This function calls another 8 huge functions of this package.
-These functions themselves don't last that long.
+  This function calls another 8 huge functions of this package (These functions themselves don't last that long).
+Due to this, the code is not running under 5s.

 ❯ checking for non-standard things in the check directory ...
 NOTE Found the following files/directories:
     ''NULL''

+  As noted in [R-hub issue #560](https://github.com/r-hub/rhub/issues/560), this could be due to something  in R-hub thing not on this package.
+According to R-hub maintainer, this should be ignored.

   I am unable to find this NULL file/directory anywhere, even with the ls() command in RStudio.
 I even deleted my local repo and re-cloned it, but this note persists.